openconfig/gnmitest/cmd/gnmitest_demo/docker/README.md

    gnmitest_cli --address localhost:55555 --suite_text_proto=testdata/suite.textproto
    ```

- * `gnmitest_service` also starts a fake gNMI agent at tcp/55556 port.
+ * `gnmitest_demo` also starts a fake gNMI agent at tcp/55556 port.
 This port
    can only be accessed inside the container.
 If fake gNMI agent intended to be
    used in Suite proto as a target, address field of the Connection message
    should be set as `localhost:55556` in Suite proto.